-Amount: This sets the 'depth' of the vibrato-effect, also known as the modulation depth.
-Oscillator modulation depth can be set from zero (no modulation) to +/- 12 semitones (one full octave up and down).
+LFO: This sets the amount of LFO signal, which is basically the 'depth' of the vibrato-effect, also known as the modulation depth.
+Oscillator modulation depth can be set from zero (no modulation) to \pm 12 semitones (one full octave up and down).